 More recently, he managed a cross-departmental Ministerial Task Force for the Department for Environment, Food and Rural Affairs involving 4 Ministers and 16 NGOs, where his team won the national Compact Award for Excellence in cross-sector working.

-Simon has won a number of other awards and nominations in social enterprise and open innovation, and is qualified in Project Management in addition to Undergraduate and Masters degrees.
+Simon has won a number of other awards and nominations in social enterprise, design and open innovation, and is qualified in Project Management in addition to Undergraduate and Masters degrees.

 Jane has worked with Simon for over 20 years; they work best on innovations together.
 She is ColaLife’s researcher and bid-writer.
 She advises on business elements, works with Simon to design presentations, workshops and communications, and ghost writes the best bits of the blog (allegedly).
 A wordsmith by vocation, she found an outlet in researching and writing Business Plans and funding bids for non-profits and Social Enterprises, as well as managing a range of capacity building programmes for the ‘Third Sector’.